SimonPaske/simon-paske-photography/README.md

 * Responsive design
 * Hidden navigation menu, which gives more attention to the content
 * Responsive Lightbox design independent of device orientation
-* Contact form with a confirmation about successful form
+* Contact form with a confirmation about the successful form
 * Animated social icons
-* Embeded video from Youtube with option to adjust the quality
+* Embedded video from Youtube with the option to adjust the quality

 ---

 ### Feature Left to implement

 * As a future improvement:
    * The photos could provide EXIF information for other photographers
    * Google maps would be implemented to show photo locations
    * Lightbox would be improved and responsive with an option to swipe and pinch gestures
-  * Implement booking system
+   * Add a booking system

 ---